LakhvirMadhar/WildFrostRAG/README.md

     *   I need to scrape the difficulty bells, as you need 10 bells to even do the final fight in Map Events.
     *   Hm, probably need something for how fights themselves play out (1 card is played OR player hits their sun bell, then enemy turn progresses).
 A lot I have to do here.
     *   I'm not saving the card image anywhere, unsure if needed atm.
+    *   Need to update the to_dict method to capture more information I'm missing

 ### Overall Theme
 *   The `rag_eval_demo.ipynb` will be for any scraping and neo4j ingestion testing the user deems necessary.